rmrk-team/rmrk-examples/contract-examples/randomPackMinter/README.md

    * Set a more descriptive catalog name and description.
 8. Run generate metadata: `./preprocess/generate_metadata.py` or `python preprocess/generate_metadata.py` depending on your OS.
 9. Upload the entire metadata folder to IPFS.
 It must be under the same URI for the scripts to work.
 Alternatively you would need to edit the constants file to make it independent per collection.
-10. Review and address all of the TODOs in `./scripts/constants.ts`.
+10. Review and address all of the `TODO`s in `./scripts/constants.ts`.
 These include:
    * Setting custom name and symbols.
    * Setting base metadata URI, from step 9.
    * Set the odds for each asset. e.g. Say you have 5 hats, you want the first 2 to be common and the other not so much, you can set priorities to: `[35, 35, 12, 12, 6]`.
 The latest would be the rarest.
 This won't guarantee exact distribution since it is just a probability, but it actual minted numbers will be very close.